nickweda/spotifyapi/README.md

 Note: The Spotify API used to provide additonal track information, which are features about the actual tonality of the track.
 Such as danceability, loudness, energy, etc. The inclusion of these features I believe would lead to a significantly higher accuracy and overall model quality/generalizability.

-## Placing the Model in a System/Application - Machine Learning Engineering
+## Placing the Model in a Application - Machine Learning Engineering